Sample Digitization, Analysis, and Sharing

-- Metafer now has all the information to start automatic image acquisition of the FISH slide at higher magnification.
+- The Metafer SCAN software now has all the information to start automatic image acquisition of the FISH slide at higher magnification.
 Cell nuclei that are isolated or slightly connected will be separated automatically and spot-counted.
 Manual tools for segmentation help to separate touching nuclei for immediate automatic scoring until the preset number of cells to be analyzed has been reached.
 The software module can be easily set up to match the individual analysis standards.
 For instance, it is possible to define a minimum number of cells to be analyzed, and also to define a number of independent readers.

 More on signal analysis in tissue sections can be seen here.

-- For final review the system presents a full synopsis to the pathologist, comprising the cell gallery with the scoring results, the virtual DAPI slide showing the positions of analyzed cells, and the corresponding H&E virtual slide.
+- For final review the software presents a full synopsis to the pathologist, comprising the cell gallery with the scoring results, the virtual DAPI slide showing the positions of analyzed cells, and the corresponding H&E virtual slide.
 Every cell can be traced back to the tissue section to confirm its location within the preselected tumor region.

 - Final results can either be exported as raw data, e.g. for subsequently being processed by external software, or can be summarized in comprehensive, user-adaptable reports.